Up to 50% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Easy tool-free assembly Fabric can trap heat
+Easy tool-free assembly Can trap heat

 Details

-• Price: Medium ($1,500 - $2,500)
+• Price: Medium ($1,500-$2,500)

-• Size: Modular sections, large footprint
+• Size: Modular sections; large footprint

 • Seat Height: 19 inches

-• Fabric Type: Velvet and performance fabrics
+• Fabric Type: Velvet and performance-fabric options

 Review Score